andoidam/pepk/README.md

 editing

+Adding alias key password and keystore password in the command line

+--storepass aPassWord --keypass aPassword

 pepk (Play Encrypt Private Key) is a tool for exporting private keys from a Java Keystore and encrypting them for transfer to Google Play as part of enrolling in App Signing by Google Play.